sparklecraft/Spark-Core/README.md

 # Spark-Core
-This is the core of the servers plugins
+This is the core of the servers plugins.